 Home

-This is a podcast aimed at better understanding other people, and better understanding ourselves.
+This is a podcast aimed at better understanding other people and better understanding ourselves.

 Ready to jump in?
 Some popular episodes:

 I’m Zach Elwood.
-For my podcast, I talk to people from a wide range of professions and backgrounds about their understanding of human behavior and psychology.
-Some episode compilations you might enjoy:
+I talk to people from a wide range of professions and backgrounds about their views on behavior and psychology.
+Some episode compilations you might like:

 Find this podcast on: